Gniew: History

 After the First World War, the number of ethnic Germans in the town decreased.
 During the first few months of World War II and the German occupation of Poland many of the Polish residents of Gniew and the surrounding area were killed by Germans in the nearby Forest of Szpęgawsk.
 Gniew castle was used by Nazi Germany as a prison for the ethnically cleansed Polish population of Tczew and the surrounding area.
 In November 1939, the Germans carried out the first expulsions of some 600 Poles from Gniew.
+Several local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.

+Culture

+Popular culture

+Gniew was the setting for the location of the fictional town of Trulocz in the film Colors of Evil: Black.